 To rank higher, I could do more advanced feature engineering.
 For example, I could take into account the weather station locations compared to where the traps are, use the number of mosquitos captured, and incorporate the spray dataset.

-If you want to work efficiently on a data science project, while focusing on the fun part - feature engineering and model optimization - download the community edition and try it out!
+If you want to work efficiently on a data science project, whilst focusing on the fun part - feature engineering and model optimization - download the community edition of DSS and try it out!

 Feel free to contact me if you have questions or want to use this first take solution.